 Teaching a Preschool Sunday School class seems like a daunting task to undertake.
 But, with a little guidance and a simple plan, you are able to do it!
-Here’s a simple plan that might be useful if you are going to teach a preschool class:
+Here’s a simple plan that might be useful if you are going to teach a preschool class.
+Don’t miss our free printable preschool Bible lessons and preschool coloring pages.

 1) Opening/Welcome (10 minutes):